Shelby219/MERN-APP-server/README.md

     * Can delete staples.
     * Can clear whole staples list.
     * Predictive text on the ingredient input.
-* Returned Recipe Search Page:
+* Browse Recipe Search Page:
     * View list of returned recipes based on the user's fridge and pantry contents.
+    * Save option under each recipe to save to user's recipe collection.
     * Title of the page is how many recipes the user can make.
     * Each recipe you can see name, image, prep time.
     * Each recipe you can see how many ingredients you have to make it e.g. "You have 4/8 ingredients".